sezryo/Sezriv/README.md

 * Ivrit/Hebrew, Latina and Français (Learning, learning, and always barring by ADHD)

 ### Sez ?
-You can find a Sez / an artificial Sez / a wild Sez on:
+You can find a Sez / an artificial Sez / a wild Sez at:
 * Here
 * Telegram: @Sezrifter
 * Twitter: @Sezruzette